milhnl/vis-editorconfig-options/README.md

 #### Note on vis versions before 0.9

 This plugin uses the `options` table, introduced in version 0.9.
-This version is, as of December 2023, not released yet.
-If you use an older version, you will also need [vis-options-backport](https://github.com/milhnl/vis-options-backport).
+This version has been released, but your distribution may not have the package yet.
+In that case, you will also need [vis-options-backport](https://github.com/milhnl/vis-options-backport).
 This will 'polyfill' the `options` table for older versions.